StevenSJones/HTML-Practice-1/README.md

 ## Prerequisites:
 What things you need to install the software and how to install them:
 > You need to install nothing as of yet.

+## Usage:
+> This project is specifically for me to better understand coding as a whole and progress as a web-developer.

+## Tests:
+> There are no tests for the application.

+## Contributing:
+> Steven Jones